autoplot/documentation/javadoc/org/das2/dataset/DataSetStreamProducer.md

-# org.das2.dataset.DataSetStreamProducerConfigurable class for serializing a DataSet into a das2Stream.
-This class
+# org.das2.dataset.DataSetStreamProducer

- handles both VectorDataSets and TableDataSets, and uses java beans properties to control how the stream is produced.
+Configurable class for serializing a DataSet into a das2Stream.
+This class handles both VectorDataSets and TableDataSets, and uses java beans properties to control how the stream is produced.
 This code subsumes the functionality of TableUtil.dumpToDas2Stream and VectorUtil.dumpToDas2Stream.

-DataSetStreamProducer( )
+# DataSetStreamProducer( )
 Creates a new instance of DataSetStreamProducer

 ***